tiagoecmagalhaes/PyWolf/README.md

 ## Troubleshooting

-- When OpenCL SDK is not correctly installed, the following error usually appears in the Python interpreter:
+- When PyOpenCL is not correctly installed, the following error usually appears in the Python interpreter:

   `from pyopencl._cl import bitlog2  # noqa: F401
   ImportError: DLL load failed:`